helix-editor/helix/book/src/generated/static-cmd.md

 | `esc` | Exit selection mode | `exit_select_mode` |
 | `v` | Enter normal mode | `normal_mode` |
 ## Unmapped Commands
+Some commands exist but do not have a default keybinding.
+These commands may be quite niche, or simply alternatives to the standard commands.
+If you want to use them, simply map them in your configuration (see [remapping]).

+[remapping]: ./remapping.md

 | Command | Description |
 | --- | --- |
 | `no_op` | Do nothing |